First Sunday after Epiphany – Saturday

 A year before His death, about the time of the Passover, Jesus crossed the Sea of Galilee with His disciples, seeking a little recreation on the eastern shore after much hard work.
 But a great multitude followed Him, because they saw the miracles which He did on those who were diseased.
 And so He could find no rest.

 Continue to trust in Him more and more for your daily bread, your daily, earthly, bodily needs.
-However, the most important “bread” is “the Bread of life” (John 6:35), the Savior for the world, Christ Jesus, the Bread of life for your daily spiritual needs for your precious soul, to nourish it with the Word of God and the priceless Sacraments for our great good and for the glory and honor of the merciful Giver of these gifts for our bodies and for our souls.
+However, the most important “bread” is “the Bread of life” (John 6:35), the Savior for the world, Christ Jesus, the Bread of life for your daily spiritual needs for your precious soul, to nourish it with the Word of God and the priceless Sacraments for your great good and for the glory and honor of the merciful Giver of these gifts for your body and for your soul.
 “O give thanks unto the Lord, for He is good, for His mercy endureth forever” (Psalm 136:1).

 The Lord hath helped me hitherto, by His surpassing favor;